yeohj0710/BOJ-AC-codes-length-scraper/README.md

 ### Purpose of the program

-How can I find easy questions on the BOJ?<br>
+How can I find easy problems on the BOJ?<br>
-If you can sort questions by the average length of the answer codes or the length of the problem description, you can quickly find easy questions.<br>
+If you can sort problems by the average length of the answer codes or the length of the problem description, you can quickly find easy problems.<br>
-BOJ and solved.ac have a variety of sorting criteria for questions, but you can't sort by "average length of answer codes" or "length of problem description".<br>
+BOJ and solved.ac have a variety of sorting criteria for problems, but you can't sort by "average length of answer codes" or "length of problem description".<br>
 So we built this scraper to allow you to search for problems by adding these criteria.<br>

 <br>